rizo/streaming-zoo/README.md

 # Streams

 Implementations of common streaming abstractions.
-A separte repository with benchmarks can be found at: [streams-bench](https://github.com/rizo/streams-bench).
+A separte repository with benchmarks can be found at [streams-bench](https://github.com/rizo/streams-bench).

 Currently the implementation of the following abstractions is provided: